Know more about the disconnection issues that happen between Smart Protection Server and Deep Security.

 When Web Reputation Services (WRS) is used and the profile/agents are set to connect to a local Smart Protection Server, users get frequent disconnection alerts in the Deep Security Manager (DSM).

-The alerts possible occur because of the following scenarios:
+The alerts possibly occur because of the following scenarios:

 - When there is a temporary communication issue, the alert on the Deep Security Manager remains until it is dismissed by the customer.
 Having the alert could be misinterpreted as an actual issue even if it is not.
-When the alert for “Smart Protection disconnected” is raised in DSM, it requires an administrator to clear the warnings/errors as this alert will not dismiss itself.
+When the alert "Smart Protection disconnected" is raised in DSM, it requires administrator to clear the warnings/errors as this alert will not dismiss itself.
 Therefore, even after the server has been reconnected, the alert will remain.

 - The option When off domain, connect to global Smart Protection Service (Windows only) is linked closely to the location awareness feature in Deep Security.

-If you have a machine that is on a domain and you have a local SPS with the abovementioned setting enabled, then DSA will check for the domain controller (using an ICMP ping) at a regular interval.
+If you have a machine on a domain and you have a local SPS with the abovementioned setting enabled, then DSA will check for the domain controller (using an ICMP ping) at a regular interval.
 If the domain controller is present, DSA will assume that you are on the domain and will continue to use the local SPS.
-However, if connection to the domain controller cannot be established, the agent will assume that you are “Off domain” and will switch to using global SPS instead.
+However, if connection to the domain controller cannot be established, the agent will assume that you are "Off domain" and will switch to using global SPS instead.

-If you enabled the option on a machine that is not part of a domain or a machine that cannot ping the domain controller (because of a firewall rule, for example), then that machine will always use the global SPS.
+If you enabled the option on a machine that is not part of a domain or a machine that cannot ping the domain controller (e.g due to a firewall rule), then that machine will always use the global SPS.
 Therefore, this option should only be selected for machines that are part of a domain and have the potential to go off domain (i.e. laptops).
 It is not meant as a failover in case the local Smart Protection Server fails.